 View of the end of the viaduct from Abbey Gate towards Saint Margaret’s Way.
 This is looking in the complete opposite direction to the photograph above.
 The roof of the car showroom can be see on the far left, then there is the van sales area, based on one remaining arch of this bit of viaduct.
 After passing over a road on the right the viaduct continued southwards, but the length before the river was removed in October 2004, as shown below.

 Panoramic view of the site of the bridge over the river Soar and the north viaduct, looking west.
-The section of the viaduct on the north side (on the right) has been demolished and the resulting rubble used for reinforcing the bank of the river, allowing the caravan sales area to be increased a little.
+The section of the viaduct on the north side (on the right) has been demolished and the resulting rubble used for reinforcing the bank of the river, allowing the caravan sales area that was there to be increased a little.
 The middle pier of the bridge still stands in the centre of the river.

 The southern limit of the Northern Viaduct is now here at Slater Street, a hundred yards south of the River Soar.
 Everything south of here (to the left) has been demolished up to the Central Station.
-The cars are parked in what used to be part of Saint Margaret’s Pasture but is now a leisure centre.
+The cars are parked in what used to be part of Saint Margaret’s Pasture where there is now a leisure centre.

 Looking north at Slater Street, along the 11 arches of this section of viaduct.

 Seen from the other side most of the viaduct arches are used by businesses, and an old signal post sticks up on the viaduct in the middle distance.

-At Slater Street, looking south towards the station, The viaduct has been replaced by more of the dreaded factory units.
+At Slater Street, looking south towards the station, where the viaduct has been replaced by more of the dreaded factory units.

 View of the Grand Union Canal at Frog Island/Northgate Street, looking north east.
 The Great Central Railway crossed here on a girder bridge which was just beyond the rear of the narrow boat.

-The base of the railway bridge across the Grand Union Canal is revealed in the blue bricks on the left, below the fire excape steps.
+The base of the railway bridge across the Grand Union Canal is revealed in the blue bricks on the left, below the fire escape steps.
 Looking towards the road bridge linking Northgate Street (on the left) to Frog Island (on the right).